Best Nespresso machines for every budget, taste, and kitchen style

 How we tested these Nespresso machines

 At Homes & Gardens we treat our coffee like it's something really special, because it is.
-That's why we have a dedicated team who review and research every product before we recommend them to you.
+That's why we have a dedicated team who review and research every product before we recommend it to you.

 I've headed up the Nespresso tests, because, in another life, I trained as a barista.
 This might make be a little overqualified for tasting capsule coffee, but we'd rather go over the top than under.
-Plus, we have high standards for you and we think speedy single-serve coffee should taste as good as if it was made fresh.
+Plus, we have high standards for you and we think speedy single-serve coffee should taste as good as if it were made fresh.

-Before our team tested any of these Nespressos, we did our research.
+Before our team tested any of these Nespresso machines, we did our research.
 We're always looking at what the brand is doing, making sure we're up to date on their latest, greatest, and most innovative models.
 We'll look at other single-serve coffee makers too, so we know what the competitors have to offer.

 Once we've found a model we want to test, we take it to our test kitchens or our own homes, where we put the Nespressos through a series of standardized tests.
 If we have made an espresso, Americano, and cappuccino (where possible), we can directly compare between machines.
-If there are other coffee settings, we make sure to test them too.
-Our experts often get a little too enthusiastic and will end up testing double espressos and specialist coffees (such as cold brew and seasonal specials) too.
+If there are other coffee settings, we make sure to test them, too.
+Our experts often get a little too enthusiastic and will end up testing double espressos and specialist coffees (such as cold brew and seasonal specials) as well.

 When we test espressos, we time how long they take.
 If you use a single-serve coffee maker, time is of the essence for you, so it's important that it's speedy.
 We'll also look at the temperature of the espresso (it should be between 190 and 196 degrees Fahrenheit) as well as the quantity and color of the shot too.
 Once we've done our empirical tests, we do a taste test too, making sure that the flavors have been well-extracted from the capsule.
 After all, if it doesn't taste delicious, you don't want the machine.